sitrucp/canada_immigration_data/README.md

 ### About `total_flag`

-- `total_flag=True` marks structural subtotal rows created by the source hierarchy (e.g., province × program totals).
-These rows aggregate the detail rows beneath them in the hierarchy.
+- `total_flag=True` marks source data subtotal rows in the original source data (e.g., province totals, program totals, etc).
+These rows aggregate their related hierarchical detail rows.
 - The very last `Total` row (across all provinces) is also flagged TRUE when present.
-- Use cases:
+- The `total_flag` can be used to exclude the total rows:
   - To avoid double counting, filter `total_flag=False` when summing detail values.
   - To analyze rollups, filter `total_flag=True` and group by the hierarchy columns.

-## Usage
+## Python Code Usage

 ### Running Source Data Extraction Scripts